 Has the real estate market been on the upswing in the last few years?
 If yes, then you stand the chance of making a kill by selling your property.
 You only need to take a keen look at the trends in the markets and compare them with the rental market.

 The rental market in your home area may guide your decision to rent.
-Some rental markets are healthier than others.
+Some rental markets are healthier than others, especially if you are thinking can I sell my house fast.

 You may have to wait for long before finding a suitable tenant for your house in unhealthy markets.
 If your rental market is conducive, you may consider the option of renting as opposed to selling.